jhrcook/jhrcook-website/content/posts/2025-03-30_thorofare-net-checker/index.md

 <img src="./assets/web-inspector-menu.jpg" alt="Menu for opening the Web Inspector.">

-From there, I looked for something in the code of the page that I could use as an indiciator for if the net is out-of- or in-stock.
+From there, I looked for something in the code of the page that I could use as an indicator for if the net is out-of- or in-stock.
 I tried a few options, but found that the `price--sold-out` tag on the price section of the page to be sufficient.

 <img src="./assets/web-inspector.jpg" alt="Web Inspector panel on the Thorofare webpage.">